A Comprehensive Survey on Generative Diffusion Models for Structured Data: Backgrounds on Score-based Diffusion Models

 Score-based diffusion models are a class of probabilistic generative models that learn to reversal of the data destruction processes that gradually injects noise, to yield high-quality and realistic synthesised data samples.
 In other words, the training procedure involves two steps: the forward diffusion process and the subsequent backward denoising process.
-Despite their diverse applications across various data modalities, the design of the forward and backward processes categorises the current research into three main frameworks: denoising diffusion probabilistic models (DDPMs) \cite{sohl2015deep, ho2020denoising}, score-based models (SGMs) \cite{song2019generative}, and stochastic differential equations (SDEs) \cite{song2020score}.
-Therefore, this section provides a concise but detailed review on three subcategories of the diffusion models with mathematical formulae.
+Despite their diverse applications across various data modalities, the design of the forward and backward processes categorises the current research into three main frameworks: denoising diffusion probabilistic models (DDPMs) \cite{ho2020denoising, sohl2015deep}, score-based models (SGMs) \cite{song2019generative}, and stochastic differential equations (SDEs) \cite{song2020score}.
+Therefore, this section provides a concise review on three subcategories of the diffusion models with mathematical formulae.
+We present only the essential derivations, thus we recommend referring to the original papers for comprehensive equations.